vandresen/GeophiresSharp/README.md

 This tool is based on [GEOPHIRES v2.0](https://github.com/NREL/GEOPHIRES-v2)  and converted from Python into C# using Blazor for user interface.
 ## Warning
 We are using Numpy for several calculations.
 Numpy is not threadsafe so the subsequent runs may not work.
-This has been fixed for most option, but we still have a few options to fix.
+This has been fixed for most options, but we still have a few options to fix.